tuagenchea38045/nynrepo/README.md

-The Treaty of Utrecht, signed in 1713, marked the end of the War of Spanish Succession and reshaped the global balance of power, leading to territorial realignments and trade agreements.
+The Gold Rushes of the 19th century, including the California Gold Rush of 1848-1855 and the Australian Gold Rush of the 1850s, led to massive migrations, economic booms, and urban growth in affected regions.